felixlopz/hubrise-test-task/content/apps/orderline/en/troubleshooting.md

 ## Blank Page on OrderLine Launch

 If you encounter a blank page when launching OrderLine, check if you're using an ad blocker on your browser.
-Ad blockers like **uBlock Origin** have been known to cause this issue.
+Ad blockers like **uBlock Origin** might cause this issue.
 Try disabling it for OrderLine.